jpype-project/jpype/doc/userguide.rst

 The Java security model tracks what caller requested the method as a means to determine the level of access to provide.
-Internal callers are provided privilaged access to perform unsafe operations and external callers are given safer and more restricted access.
+Internal callers are provided privileged access to perform unsafe operations and external callers are given safer and more restricted access.
 To perform this task the JVM checks what it the caller of a method by unraveling the stack and finding who called the secure method.